colathurv/ConferenceCentral/enpoint_api_debug_instructions.md

 # Where to see the cloud logs and how do these logs look like ?
-Go to your developer console as in the following snapshot below.
+Go to your developer console as in this [snapshot](https://github.com/colathurv/ConferenceCentral/issues/4)

+You will see the logs as shown [here](https://github.com/colathurv/ConferenceCentral/issues/5)